Ōtsuka Yōichirō Taira no Masanori (大塚洋一郎平政徳) is the 6th sōke of the Hokushin Ittō-ryū Hyōhō.

 Ōtsuka Yōichirō led the school as the 6th sōke for a period of three years.
 During this time, he spread the Hokushin Ittō-ryū around the globe and several dōkōkai (training groups) in different countries and on different continents were established under his guidance.

-On the 26th of March 2016 Ōtsuka Yōichirō appointed his dōjō-yōshi (foster-son) and menkyo-kaiden, Ōtsuka Ryūnosuke Taira no Masatomo as his successor, and named him the 7th sōke of the Hokushin Ittō-ryū Hyōhō.
-While Ōtsuka Yōichirō still actively supports the several keikojō in Tōkyō and also sometimes visits seminars abroad from Japan, the school is now solely led by Ōtsuka Ryūnosuke in Japan and abroad.
+On the 26th of March 2016 Ōtsuka Yōichirō appointed his dōjō-yōshi (foster-son) and menkyo-kaiden, Ōtsuka Ryūnosuke Taira no Masatomo as his successor, and made him the 7th sōke of the Hokushin Ittō-ryū Hyōhō.
+Since that time, Ōtsuka Yōichirō officially retired and became sendai-sōke (previous headmaster).
+Despite his retirement, he still actively supports and advices the several keikojō in Tōkyō and also visits the honbu-dōjō from time to time.
+Nowadays, the Hokushin Ittō-ryū Hyōhō is solely led by Ōtsuka Ryūnosuke, the 7th sōke, in Japan and abroad.